Abubakarjutt/MRNet-AI-assited-diagnosis-of-knee-injuries/README.md

 # AI assited medical diagnosis of knee injuries.

-This repository contains an implementation of research paper <a href="https://stanfordmlgroup.github.io/projects/mrnet/">MRNet: Deep-learning-assisted diagnosis for knee magnetic resonance></a> with slight modifications.
+This repository contains an implementation of research paper <a href="https://stanfordmlgroup.github.io/projects/mrnet/">MRNet: Deep-learning-assisted diagnosis for knee magnetic resonance</a> with slight modifications.
 The Original paper trains three models for each class and then predict class with max value among the prediciton all three models.
-  I on the other hand trained a end to end single model for predicing class probabilities of all three classes.
+I on the other hand trained a end to end single model for predicing class probabilities of all three classes which reduce training time 5x.

 ## Dataset: MRNet